microsoft/playwright/docs/api.md

     - `'load'` - consider navigation to be finished when the `load` event is fired.
     - `'networkidle'` - consider navigation to be finished when there are no network connections for at least `500` ms.
   - `referer` <[string]> Referer header value.
 If provided it will take preference over the referer header value set by [page.setExtraHTTPHeaders()](#pagesetextrahttpheadersheaders).
-- returns: <[Promise]<?[Response]>> Promise which resolves to the main resource response.
+- returns: <[Promise]<[null]|[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.

 `page.goto` will throw an error if:
 - there's an SSL error (e.g. in case of self-signed certificates).